The Natural (film)

-The Natural is a 1984 American sports film based on Bernard Malamud's 1952 novel of the same name, directed by Barry Levinson and starring Robert Redford, Glenn Close, and Robert Duvall.
-Like the book, the film recounts the experiences of Roy Hobbs, an individual with great "natural" baseball talent, spanning the decades of Roy's career.
-In direct contrast to the book, the film ends in a positive tone.
+The Natural is a 1984 American sports drama film based on Bernard Malamud's 1952 novel of the same name, directed by Barry Levinson, and starring Robert Redford, Robert Duvall, Glenn Close, Kim Basinger, Wilford Brimley, Barbara Hershey, Robert Prosky and Richard Farnsworth.
+Like the novel, the film recounts the experiences of Roy Hobbs, an individual with great "natural" baseball talent, spanning the decades of Roy's career.
+In direct contrast to the novel, the film ends on a positive tone.
 It was the first film produced by TriStar Pictures.

-The film was nominated for four Academy Awards, including Best Supporting Actress (Close), and it was nominated for a Golden Globe Award for Best Supporting Actress (Kim Basinger).
+The film was nominated for four Academy Awards, including Best Supporting Actress (Close), and it was nominated for a Golden Globe Award for Best Supporting Actress (Basinger).
 Many of the baseball scenes were filmed in 1983 at War Memorial Stadium in Buffalo, New York, built in 1937 and demolished in 1988.
 All-High Stadium, also in Buffalo, stood in for Chicago's Wrigley Field in a key scene.

 Plot

-In 1910s Nebraska, a young Roy Hobbs learns to play baseball from his father.
-After Hobbs Sr. suffers an early fatal heart attack, lightning strikes the tree he died next to.
-Hobbs makes a baseball bat from the splintered wood, burning a lightning bolt and the name “Wonderboy” into the barrel.
+In the 1910s Midwest, Roy Hobbs learns baseball from his father, who suffers a fatal heart attack.
+Lightning strikes a nearby tree, from which Roy makes a baseball bat, which he brands with a lightning bolt and the legend "Wonderboy".

-Now 19 years old, Hobbs heads to Chicago for a tryout with the Chicago Cubs, leaving behind his girlfriend, Iris.
-While on the train, he meets legendary ballplayer "the Whammer" (based on Babe Ruth), sportswriter Max Mercy, and Harriet Bird, a mysterious young woman following the Whammer.
-At a carnival during a stopover, Hobbs wins a bet that he can strike out the Whammer with just three pitches.
-Later Hobbs meets Bird in Chicago, and she asks if Hobbs's boast that he can be "the best there ever was," is true.
-Hobbs answers yes, and Harriet shoots him in the abdomen and then commits suicide.

-Sixteen years later, in 1939, Hobbs is signed as a rookie to the New York Knights, a struggling club in last place.
-Manager Pop Fisher is furious that Hobbs was signed without his approval, believing him too old, and suspects the owner's motives.
-He refuses to play Hobbs but later relents, electing him to pinch hit, where he knocks the cover off the ball.
-Hobbs becomes a sensation and the Knights' fortunes turn around.
-Max Mercy finds Hobbs familiar but fails to recognize him.